 Although Waldenström macroglobulinemia (WM) is an incurable disease, it is treatable, and many patients have a long-term response to treatment.
-For patients with no symptoms, physicians may decide not to treat the disease right away, an approach referred to as active surveillance (watch and wait).
-For patients who have symptoms, the type and severity of the symptoms (such as age, overall health and degree of thickness of the blood) help determine the type of treatment selected.
+For patients with no symptoms, physicians may decide not to treat the disease right away, an approach referred to as active surveillance (also known as “watch and wait” or “watchful waiting”).
+For patients who have symptoms, the type and severity of the symptoms (such as age, overall health, and degree of thickness of the blood) help determine the type of treatment selected.
 Once treatment is deemed necessary, the choice of treatment is based on individual patient needs, as well as considerations for short-term and long-term side effects.

 Some patients undergo a procedure called plasmapheresis to temporarily reverse or prevent the symptoms associated with the thickening of the blood.
 This procedure involves removing the patient’s blood, passing it through a machine that removes the part of the blood containing the IgM antibody, and returning the remaining blood to the patient.
 Physicians often combine plasmapheresis with other more definitive treatments, such as chemotherapy.

 In 2015, ibrutinib (Imbruvica) was the first therapy approved by the U.S. Food and Drug Administration (FDA) specifically for patients with Waldenström macroglobulinemia.
 There are many other drugs that can be used to manage this disease, alone and/or in various combinations, including the following:

 - Cladribine (Leustatin)

 - Carfilzomib (Kyprolis)

 - Fludarabine (Fludara)

 - Ixazomib (Ninlaro)